svenssonjoel/lispBM/README.md

 12. Port to Raspberry pi 32Bit Bare-metal.
 13. Reduce size of builtins.c and put platform specific built in functions elsewhere.
 14. (DONE, for eval_cps) Implement 'progn' facility.
-15. Add facilities for "pre-parsing" and for uploading "heap-images" to a running system.
-16. See if it is possible to explicitly free heap values that are used as temporaries when evaluating.
+15. See if it is possible to explicitly free heap values that are used as temporaries when evaluating.
-17. (DONE) Remove the "gensym" functionality havent found a use for it so far and it only complicates things.
+16. (DONE) Remove the "gensym" functionality havent found a use for it so far and it only complicates things.
-18. Test on all platforms after big changes to eval_cps.c.
+17. Test on all platforms after big changes to eval_cps.c.
-19. Bytecode compilation of functions (with restrictions).
+18. Bytecode compilation of functions (with restrictions).

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)
 1. Build the library: `make`